TeacupLion

 USB flash drive

-For transferring files from my computer.
+USB flash drive for transferring files from the computer.
 Check your embroidery machine manual to see if your USB flash drive needs to be a specific type.
 Not all are compatible.
 You shouldn’t need a huge amount of space; embroidery files are pretty small.
-My machine actually can’t read from large flash drives.
+Check if your machine has a MAX storage recommendation: My machine actually can’t read from large flash drives, and will give an error and won’t read it.

 Top thread: 40 wt Rayon